bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/z/Zn_02nVJY8$5Dmgcog95HvuLM/Documentation.md

-content of Zn in the water sample
+Content of Zn in the water sample.